Abdel Nader: Phoenix Suns (2020–2022)

-On November 16, 2020, the Thunder traded Nader and Chris Paul to the Phoenix Suns for Kelly Oubre Jr., Ricky Rubio, Ty Jerome, Jalen Lecque, and a protected 2022 first round pick.
+On November 16, 2020, the Thunder traded Nader and Chris Paul to the Phoenix Suns for Kelly Oubre Jr., Ricky Rubio, Ty Jerome, Jalen Lecque, and a protected 2022 first-round pick.
 After getting a concussion in a December 2020 preseason against the Utah Jazz, he made his season debut on January 11, 2021, against the Washington Wizards.
 On January 28, Nader scored a season-high 16 points in a blowout 114–93 win over the Golden State Warriors.
 On March 4, he had a near-double-double performance with 14 points and a career-high 9 rebounds off the bench in another blowout victory over Golden State, this time ending with a 120–98 win.
 Nader made the NBA Finals, but the Suns lost in 6 games to the Milwaukee Bucks.
 On August 6, 2021, Nader re-signed with the Suns.
 Nader was then later waived on February 10, 2022.

+S.E.
+Melbourne Phoenix (2023–2024)

+On December 12, 2023, Nader signed with the South East Melbourne Phoenix of the Australian National Basketball League (NBL) for the rest of the 2023–24 season.

+International career

+Nader is eligible for the Egypt national team and has confirmed that he would be making his debut at the 2023 FIBA Basketball World Cup.
+However, he managed to complete the procedures to represent Egypt in March 2024.